maraakate/q2dos/readme.txt

   saved.
 You will need to add them to autoexec.cfg.
 If you have problems with these CVARs or the PS/2 detection for this additional code you can start the game -nops2 parameter to bypass it.
+* Connecting to multiplayer servers will be slower because of the file I/O when checking if a file exists.
+It has been sped up with use of access() over fopen/fclose.
+However, it will be fastest if you disable downloading entirely with allow_download CVAR.

 6 - 3DFX Notes
 ---------------------------------------------------------